fmccown/MAD/README.md

 # MAD
-Example apps from MAD zyBook
+Example apps from the *Mobile App Development with Jetpack Compose* zyBook.